Making a Stabilized Traditional Reed

 - Check top edges for excess thinning very often!

-- Reopen immediately after each scraping
+- Reopen immediately after

 - Remove temporary tight-closing bridle